insperatum/9.66/chapters/recitation-oct18.md

 ~~~~

 **(c)**
-My neighbour Kelsey, whose has the same kind of sprinkler, tells me that his lawn was dry that same morning.
+My neighbour Kelsey, whose has the same kind of sprinkler, tells me that his lawn was also wet that same morning.
 What is the new posterior probability that it rained?
 ~~~~
 ~~~~

 **(d)**
 To investigate further we poll a selection of our friends who live nearby, and ask if their grass was wet this morning.
-Kevin and Manu reply that their lawns were also dry, but Josh says his was wet.
+Kevin and Manu and Josh all agree that their lawns were wet too.
 Using `mem`, write a model to reason about arbitrary numbers of people, and then use it to find the new probability that it rained. `mem` is described in more detail in the [probmods textbook](https://probmods.org/v2/chapters/02-generative-models.html#persistent-randomness-mem).
 ~~~~
 ~~~~